Tubbz-alt/ADTKM/usage.md

-# ADTKM Usage Guide
+# ADTKM Usage Examples
 This guide will give examples for commonly used commands and features that come with the installed packages needed for the project.
 You can get a feel for the functionality here and either conduct your own tests or follow the [walkthrough](./walkthrough.md) we put together.

-1. Refer to the installation and configuration guide to get everything set up properly.
-2. Set up cross-realm trust between the two servers.
-This will also require you to set up keytabs.
-3. The wrapper can be used using `LD_PRELOAD`.
+## Configuring Samba
+Use the `samba-tool` command to bring up the configuration menu for Samba.
+This will let you control everything about Samba that you should ever need to tweak.

-## Enable cross-realm trust
+## Enabling cross-realm trust
 On the two AD-DC boxes, use the following command:
 `samba-tool domain trust create DOMAIN [options]`